mackuba/jslint_on_rails/README.markdown

 **JSLint on Rails** is a Ruby library which lets you run the [JSLint JavaScript code checker](https://github.com/douglascrockford/JSLint) on your Javascript code easily.

-Note: to run JSLint on Rails, you need to have **Java** available on your machine - it's required because JSLint is itself written in JavaScript, and is run using the [Rhino](http://www.mozilla.org/rhino) JavaScript engine (written in Java).
+Note: to run JSLint on Rails you need to have **Java** available on your machine - it's required because JSLint is itself written in JavaScript, and is run using the [Rhino](http://www.mozilla.org/rhino) JavaScript engine (written in Java).
 Any decent version of Java will do (and by decent I mean 5.0 or later).